Lorenzo

 Why does Lorenzo's poetry at Belmont feel so beautiful if his actions are morally complicated?

-The question captures one of the play's most carefully constructed tensions, and the answer is structural rather than evaluative.
-The "look how the floor of heaven" speech is, by every available aesthetic measure, among the most beautiful single passages in Shakespeare's mature comedy.
-The fusion of pastoral pictorial writing ("patines of bright gold") with Renaissance neo-Platonic cosmology (the music of the spheres) is one of the period's most achieved poetic constructions, and the writing's verbal music is exact.
-The complication is that the same character delivering this speech is the man whose 2.4 explanation to Gratiano recounted, without apparent moral registration, the operational details of Jessica's theft from her father.
-The two registers — Belmont pastoral and Venetian transactional — coexist in the same character, and the play does not collapse them.
-The structural decision is one of Shakespeare's most pointed.
-The aestheticisation of the resolution at Belmont is what allows the comedy to function as a comedy; if the play had insisted on holding Lorenzo's moral arithmetic in front of the audience during the 5.1 lyric exchange, the comic resolution would have collapsed.
-Instead, the play permits the lyric register to dominate the final scene, and trusts the audience to remember what they have seen earlier without insisting on the reminder.
-Hazlitt's reading captures this exactly: he calls the moonlight scene "a collection of classical elegancies" — preserving the praise of the writing — while remaining clear in the surrounding chapter that he disapproves of Lorenzo's conduct.
-The two judgements are not, on Hazlitt's reading, incompatible.
-The poetry is beautiful; the moral economy producing it is contested; both can be true.
+The "floor of heaven" speech that follows fuses pastoral picture-making ("patines of bright gold") with the music of the spheres, and its verbal music is exact.
+The complication is that the same character delivering it is the man whose A2S4 explanation to Gratiano recounted, with no visible flicker of conscience, the details of Jessica's theft from her father.
+The two registers – Belmont pastoral and Venetian transaction – live in the same character, and the play does not collapse them.
+The reason is dramaturgical.
+The aestheticising of the Belmont resolution is what lets the comedy stay a comedy; had the play held Lorenzo's moral arithmetic in front of the audience during the moonlight scene, the resolution would have buckled.
+Instead it lets the lyric register take the final scene and trusts the audience to remember what they saw earlier without being told.
+William Hazlitt caught this exactly: he calls the moonlight scene "a collection of classical elegancies" – keeping the praise of the writing – while making plain elsewhere in the chapter that he disapproves of Lorenzo's conduct.
+The two judgements are not incompatible.
+The poetry is beautiful; the moral economy behind it is contested; both are true at once.

 How does Lorenzo function in the comedy's structure?